 Inform interested hikers about Eagle Summit Wilderness Alliance (ESWA), how and why we help the Forest Service and provide them with information on how to get involved with us if they wish to do so.

-Keep a record of Number of hikers and campers encountered (and group sizes), Number of dogs on & off leash, Condition of trail, Trees across trail, Miles hiked, Time spent on the hike, and Campsite conditions (including campfires).
+Keep a record of Number of hikers and campers encountered (and group sizes) and Number of dogs on & off leash.
+Trail patrollers also assess trail conditions, count trees across the trail, estimate miles hiked, Time spent on the hike, and assess campsite conditions (including campfire rings).

 Fill out a short online report with all the information recorded above, in addition to date, name of trail, time of hike, condition of trail signs, horses or big game seen and interesting, novel, fun, or scary encounters with people or animals.